7 Creative Walking Tour App Ideas to Boost Visitor Engagement in Small Towns

 Celebrate your community’s creativity with a self-guided art tour.
 Highlight local artists, public murals, and sculptures with behind-the-scenes content, artist bios, or video interviews.
 Make it interactive by adding a scavenger hunt component or letting visitors vote on their favorite pieces.

-Relevant use cases: Arts councils, mural festivals, downtown beautification programs.
+Relevant Use Cases:Â Arts councils, mural festivals, downtown beautification programs.

 4. Foodie Finds & Farmers Markets

-Relevant use cases: Culinary tourism, farmers markets, food and drink festivals.
+Relevant Use Cases:Â Culinary tourism, farmers markets, food and drink festivals.

 5. Haunted History or Ghost Walk

 Add a little thrill to your tourism strategy.
-These themed tours are ideal for Halloween or year-round if your town has a spooky past.
+These themed tours are ideal for Halloween or can run year-round if your town has a spooky past.
 Layer in eerie soundscapes, stories from the archives, or folklore from long-time residents.
 Let visitors explore by lantern-light or on their own schedule.

-Relevant use cases: Heritage towns, Halloween events, historic districts.
+Relevant Use Cases:Â Heritage towns, Halloween events, historic districts.

 6. Indigenous or Cultural Heritage Trails

-Relevant use cases: Cultural tourism, reconciliation initiatives, historical commemorations.
+Relevant Use Cases:Â Cultural tourism, reconciliation initiatives, historical commemorations.

 7. Event-Based Trails & Pop-Up Routes